Philadelphia Auto & Car Accident Lawyer

 Following traffic laws can help avoid collisions.
 When motorists disregard safe driving practices, crashes can happen, causing injuries and fatalities.

-Common causes of pedestrian injury accidents include:
+Common causes of auto accidents include:

 - Distracted driving